 - Fees with Traditional Auctions tend to be around 2%+vat when the property sells, in addition to around £500 in up-front costs.

 - Fees for Modern Auction are higher though.
-They average 3-4%+vat, and are subject to a minimum fee of £5,000+vat.
+They average 3-4%+vat, and are usually subject to a minimum fee of around £5,000+vat.
 Although the buyer usually pays this fee, it comes off what they’d otherwise be able to offer.
 This means the seller still ultimately foots the bill.

 So why are property auction fees so high?